biocore/mmvec/README.md

 Note that this option may not work in cluster environments, it maybe workwhile to pip install within a virtual environment.
 It is possible to pip install mmvec within a conda environment, including qiime2 conda environments.
 However, pip and conda are known to have compatibility issues, so proceed with caution.

+Finally, MMvec is **only** compatible with qiime2 environments before 2020.5.
+Stay tuned for future updates.

 # Input data

 The two basic tables required to run mmvec are: